open-telemetry/opentelemetry-java-examples/spring-declarative-configuration/README.md

 - Java 17 or higher
-- OpenTelemetry Spring Boot Starter **2.22.0+** on the classpath of this application (already configured in this example’s build files)
+- OpenTelemetry Spring Boot Starter **2.22.0+** on the classpath of this application (already configured in this example’s [build file](./build.gradle.kts))

 ### Step 1: Build the Application

-From the `spring-declarative-configuration` directory:
+From this `spring-declarative-configuration` directory:

 ```bash
 ../gradlew bootJar